Tips for each level in New World Fishing

 • If you can't find deep water (you can just go to the Broad Fishing Hotspot and fish at the location pictured above), your second best option is shallow waterbut if you're looking to rank quickly, avoid very shallow water at all costs, because it's ineffective.

-• I found that average time to get a hit with a bait in deep water was around 4.5 seconds.
-In very shallow waterit was closer to 15 seconds.
+• I have noticed that average time to get a hit with a bait in deep water was approximately 4.5 seconds.
+In very shallow water, it was closer to 15 seconds.
 Shallow waters lie somewhere in the middle.

-• No use of bait, these times range from about 9 seconds on average for deep waters, and up to about 25 seconds for a bite in very shallow water.
+• Without using bait, these times range from about 9 seconds on average for deep waters, and up to about 25 seconds for a bite in very shallow water.

-• So, while bait may not seem like the best method for catching rare fish at the moment, it's undoubtedly the most effective. best fishing method for quick XP in New World - and it's also the best method at great depths.
+• So, although bait does not seem to be the best method for catching rare fish at the moment, it is undoubtedly the best fishing method to quickly gain XP in New World – and it's also the best method at great depths.

 • However, time spent collecting bait can offset the time you save fishing at great depths, so this is something you should consider.
-I recommend that you buy bait if you want to level up as quickly as possible.
+I recommend buying bait if you want to level up as quickly as possible.

-• To continue my attack on very shallow waters, I didn't hang a single treasure chest at this depth either - I've caught quite a few in deep water and a smaller number in shallow water.
+• To continue my attack on very shallow waters, I did not hang a single treasure chest at this depth No longer—I caught quite a few in deep water and a smaller number in shallow water.

 How to maximize fishing efficiency?